pypa/pipenv/docs/index.rst

 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your ``Pipfile`` as you install/uninstall packages.
 It also generates the ever-important ``Pipfile.lock``, which is used to produce deterministic builds.

+Pipenv is primarily meant to provide users and developers of applications with an easy method to setup a working environment.
+For the distinction between libraries and applications and the usage of ``setup.py`` vs ``Pipfile`` to define dependencies, see :ref:`pipfile-vs-setuppy`.

 .. raw:: html